14 Of The Best Day Trips From Sofia, Bulgaria

 Vitosha Mountain As Seen From Sofia

-One of the most accessible day trips from Sofia is Vitosha Mountain.
-Located just outside the Bulgarian capital, this mountain massif forms the backdrop of the Sofia skyline.
-It is the city’s closest destination for outdoor recreation, like hiking, skiing, and rock climbing.
 Vitosha Nature Park, the oldest of its kind in the entire Balkans, encompasses the mountain, including the area’s most popular places.
-And there are many attractions to see and visit on Vitosha Mountain.
-These include the iconic Boyana Waterfall, the beautiful Cherni Vrah summit, the Dragalevtski Monastery, the Golden Bridges stone river, and many more.
+There are many attractions to see and visit on Vitosha Mountain.
+These include the iconic Boyana Waterfall, the beautiful Cherni Vrah summit, the Dragalevtski Monastery, the Golden Bridges Stone River, and many more.

-If you’re looking to escape Sofia for a while, Vitosha Mountain is one of the places to visit in Sofia on a day trip.
 Although many visitors know of the locally famous mountain, few take the time to hike up it.
-It’s pretty easy to reach the top; no need to take an expensive tour with a guide or anything.
+It’s pretty easy to reach the top; there’s no need to take expensive guided tours with a local guide or anything.
 Make your way toward the foot of Mount Vitosha using public transport (Bus 93 and 122 will get you there from the city center) and find one of many trails to start climbing.

-If you’d like to do as little climbing as possible but still want to take in the excellent city views and breathe the fresh mountain air, Bus 66 will take you near the Aleko area, which is the highest you can climb using public transport.
+If you’d like to do as little climbing as possible but still want to take in the excellent views of the city and breathe the fresh mountain air, Bus 66 will take you near the Aleko area, which is the highest you can climb using public transport.
 Sofia may well be the only European capital city with such a large mountain nearby.
 Don’t miss your chance to explore nature so conveniently; we guarantee it’s one of the best day trips from Sofia.

-11. Bansko Ski Resort
+11. Bansko Ski Resort Day Tour

 Bankso Ski Resoirt